nikshayinexture/spring-jwt/README.md

 Application Testing:
 1. Run SpringJwtApplication.java file as a spring boot project.

 2. First we need to register a user, open Postman and send a POST request on localhost:8080/register to register a user.
+The database in SQL server will automatically created if it's not present and you'll have to register a new user every time you run the project because we've set ddl.auto as create-drop, you can change that according to your preference.

 Ex:
 {